 \section{Abstract}

 Manipulation of spin-polarized electronic states of two-dimensional (2D) materials under ambient conditions is necessary for developing new quantum devices with small physical dimensions.
 Here, we explore spin-dependent electronic structures of ultra-thin films of recently introduced 2D synthetic materials MSi$_2$Z$_4$ (M = Mo or W and Z = N or As) using first-principles modeling.
 Stacking of MSi$_2$Z$_4$ monolayers is found to generate dynamically stable bilayer and bulk materials with thickness-dependent properties.
-When spin-orbit coupling (SOC) is included in the computations, MSi$_2$P$_4$ monolayers display indirect bandgaps and large spin-split states at the $K$ and $K'$ symmetry points at the corners of the Brillouin zone with nearly 100\% spin-polarization.
+When spin-orbit coupling (SOC) is included in the computations, MSi$_2$N$_4$ monolayers display indirect bandgaps and large spin-split states at the $K$ and $K'$ symmetry points at the corners of the Brillouin zone with nearly 100\% spin polarization.
 The spins are locked in opposite directions along an out-of-the-plane direction at $K$ and $K'$, leading to spin-valley coupling effects.
-As expected, spin-polarization due to the presence of inversion symmetry in the pristine bilayers is absent, but it can be induced via an external out-of-plane electric field much like the case of Mo(W)S$_2$ bilayers.
-A transition from indirect to direct bandgap can be driven by replacing N by As in MSi$_2$(N, As)$_4$ monolayers.
-Our study indicates that the MSi$_2$Z$_4$ materials can provide a viable alternative to the MoS$_2$ class of 2D materials for valleytronic and optoelectronic applications.
+As expected, spin polarization is absent in the pristine bilayers due to the presence of inversion symmetry, but it can be induced via an external out-of-plane electric field much like the case of Mo(W)S$_2$ bilayers.
+A transition from an indirect to a direct bandgap can be driven by replacing N by As in MSi$_2$(N, As)$_4$ monolayers.
+Our study indicates that the MSi$_2$Z$_4$ materials can provide a viable alternative to the MoS$_2$ class of 2D materials for valleytronics and optoelectronics applications.